 Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

 The Converse Chuck Taylor All Star Seasonal Color Hi is available in men's and women's sizing.
-Men can choose from sizes 3 to 13 while women have a size range of 5 to 15 US in medium width.
 This classic basketball shoe has padded ankle and insole for comfort while the lace-up closure system provides personalized, supportive fit.
-Most women reviewers found this true to size, yet some men found this tad big and suggested to grab a half or full size down their average size.

 The high-top Converse Chuck Taylor All Star Core Hi displays a real iconic look that makes its wearers appear top styled.
 The brand kept all the classic features and dressed in limited vibrant colorways to deliver sporty yet voguish guise that can easily rock any casual or sometimes even the formal ensemble.

 Most wearers can be seen sporting the CT AL Seasonal Color Hi with jeans, joggers, shorts, and even with their trousers matched with a suit to add character to their formal look.
 Ladies, meanwhile, sport this with skirt or dress topped with a blazer or jacket, while some don this with their prom dress or gown for an odd vibe.